anonutopia/anonutopians/anote.md

 - [ ] aint oracle
 - [ ] new aint minting contract
 - [ ] ATH / AINT notifications in the group
-- [ ] allow other channels into anote
 - [ ] stake AINT for health - additional
 - [ ] protect API
 - [ ] new aint-gateway